robcah/PythonDataScienceHandbook/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/jakevdp/PythonDataScienceHandbook/master?filepath=notebooks%2FIndex.ipynb)
 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/Index.ipynb)

+This is a personal project attempting to adapt the libraries to Python 3.7, comments are welcome.
 This repository contains the entire [Python Data Science Handbook](http://shop.oreilly.com/product/0636920034919.do), in the form of (free!)
 Jupyter notebooks.

 ![cover image](notebooks/figures/PDSH-cover.png)

 ## How to Use this Book

-- Read the book in its entirety online at https://jakevdp.github.io/PythonDataScienceHandbook/
+- Read the book in its entirety online at https://jakevdp.github.io/PythonDataScienceHandbook/ (original) or at https://github.com/robcah/PythonDataScienceHandbook/ (for Python 3.7)

 - Run the code using the Jupyter notebooks available in this repository's [notebooks](notebooks) directory.